-- 1.8.1 .au Domain Administration will grant a Person Priority Status (Category 1 or 2), in circumstances where a Registrar has determined that: - (1) the Person has provided the authorisation code for each eligible licence; - (2) the Person meets the Priority Status (Category 1 or 2) eligibility criteria - (3) the Person is eligible for a licence in the .au namespace; - (3) the Person has agreed to the Priority Status Terms and Conditions as specified in Section 1.10 of these .auDA Rules; and - (4) the Person has paid the application fee. - 1.8.2 .au Domain Administration and the Registrar will: - (1) determine Priority Status (Category 1 or 2) by reference to the creation date of the licence recorded in the Registry; and - (2) use the Registry Data as the sole reference for its determination.
+- 1.8.1 .au Domain Administration will grant a Person Priority Status in either Category 1 or 2, in circumstances where a Registrar has determined that: - (1) the Person has provided the Authorisation code for each Eligible licence; - (2) the Person meets the Priority Status (Category 1 or 2) eligibility criteria - (3) the Person is eligible for a licence in the .au namespace; - (4) the Person has agreed to the Priority Status Terms and Conditions as specified in Section 1.10 of the .auDA Priority Rules; and - (5) the Person has paid the application fee. - 1.8.2 .au Domain Administration and the Registrar will: - (1) determine Priority Status (Category 1 or 2) by reference to the creation date of the domain name corresponding to the Eligible licence recorded in the Registry; and - (2) use the Registry Data as the sole reference for its determination.